THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 This net seems to offer the best compromise between openness and comfort.
 It has the ability to be stretched taunt which means it will provide a relatively good lounging platform, and the 3/8″ hole means it will shed water quickly.
-Since neither the Admiral nor I have been on a boat with these nets, I started a thread over at the popular Cruisers Forum website and received several positive responses from catamaran owners who have installed these nets on their boats.
-While I would still like to get on a boat that has these nets so we can get a first hand look at them, the responses we’ve received means these nets have moved to the top of our wish list.
+Since neither of us have been on a boat with these nets, I started a thread over at the popular Cruisers Forum website and received several positive responses from catamaran owners who have installed these nets on their boats.
+While I would still like to get on a boat that has these nets so we can get a first-hand look at them, the responses we’ve received means these nets have moved to the top of our wish list.

 No real good picture of this trampoline is available on their website, but it’s quite similar to the factory trampoline available from Fountaine Pajot.
 The strength of the net may mean it could be stretched taunter than the factory, but it’s similarity alone is enough to make us look elsewhere.

 Trampolines are like everything else on a boat: personal preference.
-The type of material that works for some won’t work for others, but taking an honest look at our needs for comfort and blue water capability (UV Protection for longevity doesn’t hurt either!) will definitely help as we choose the right trampoline for the Starry Horizons.
+The type of material that works for some won’t work for others, but taking an honest look at our needs for comfort and blue water capability (UV Protection for longevity doesn’t hurt either!), we opted to go for the Offshore 3/8″ hole Polyester Open Net.